Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 (if you have selected the t1.micro instance type, be sure and click the "FREE USAGE TIER" box in the page that comes up).

-You'll see a screen with the status of the AMI and in a few moments the AMI will be ready (when Status changes to CREATE_COMPLETE).
+A screen will appear with the status of the AMI.
+The instance will be ready after a few moments when Status changes to CREATE_COMPLETE.
 You may need to click the Refresh button in the upper right-hand corner of the screen (not your browser's refresh button).
 You can then click on the Outputs tab to get the URL and login information for your instance.